Unpacking the magic behind Azure Bot Service (Part 2)

 If you attempt to forward the message to App Service, there are a few things to take note of:

-1. Ensure that you require the https module
+- Ensure that you require the

-2. Posting ONLY Body request will not work.
+module - Posting ONLY Body request will not work.
 You will need to also capture the Authorization Headers from Bot Framework and forward that to App Service as well

 A sample gist is provided here, Azure Function Gist.